Houston Expungement Lawyer

 Many people do not realize that even after an acquittal or dismissal, records of the case and arrest are still visible to the public unless an expunction has been ordered.
 In certain circumstances, a petition for expunction can be filed in the court where the acquittal took place if filed within a certain timeline and statutory guidelines set forth by Chapter 55 of the Texas Code of Criminal Procedure.

 A good expunction attorney can help you determine your eligibility to clear certain cases and arrests from your record and then help you pursue those petitions.
 You may be asked for detailed information to make sure the appropriate information is removed from your records, and you may need to submit a notarized affidavit with your Petition for Expunction to the district court.
+Additionally, if you have federal crime convictions to be reviewed for validity, an experienced attorney can assist in reviewing and challenging those convictions, ensuring that all legal avenues for clearing or reducing your record are explored.

 An experienced criminal defense lawyer can help you be sure that you understand your options and that your interests are protected.
 When it is possible to remove arrest records from your history, doing so at the first opportunity can help you avoid serious life altering consequences and reputational damage.